muazhari-event/hackjakarta/readme.md

 ### Usage
 1. Clone the repository
-2. Change directory to `./example/app_1` and `./example/app_2`
+2. Change directory to `./client/app_product`
 3. Run `go mod tidy` to install dependencies.
-4. Change directory to `./example`
+4. Change directory to `./server/autocode/example`
-5. Run `pip install -r requirements.txt` to install dependencies.
+5. Run `pip install .` to install dependencies.
-6. Run cell for `optimization` instantiation in `./example/controller.ipynb`
+6. Run cell for `optimization` instantiation in `./server/autocode/example.ipynb`
-7. Run `go test ./test` in app_1 and app_2 working directory.
+7. Run `go test ./test` in app_product working directory.
-8. Run cell for `optimization.run()` in `./example/controller.ipynb` to start the optimization process.
+8. Run cell for `optimization.run()` in `./server/autocode/example.ipynb` to start the optimization process.
 9. Open dashboard in `http://localhost:{dashboard_port}` to see the optimization process in real-time.
 10. Wait until the optimization process is finished.
 11. Decide the best solution from the optimization process result.